Asus are mostly known for their ultraportable line of Zenbook laptops and their ROG line of gaming notebooks, but they also tap into other segments.

 If that’s you, $1000 will get you a thin-and-light laptop with an excellently built shell, an excellent keyboard, a nice matte screen and capable speakers, as well as a laptop that can handle those aforementioned tasks smoothly, while running fairly cool and quiet.
 Battery life should still be a concern though, as you’ll realistically get about 4 hours of actual use (longer for multimedia content) on a charge, but this, the always active fan and the fact that you’ll need to buy adapters to hook to those USB-C ports would be the only aspects that could potentially steer you towards something else.

-Something like the Asus Zenbook UX430 or the LG Gram 14 for instance, thin and compact 14-inchers with bigger batteries and more ports, or even the Zenbook UX490UA, with its distinguished design.
+Asus Zenbook UX430 or the LG Gram 14 for instance, thin and compact 14-inchers with bigger batteries and more ports, or even the Zenbook UX490UA, with its distinguished design.
 Check out this post for more suggestion on 14-inch ultraportables.

 As a professional looking for a powerful and compact ultraportable though, the Dell XPS 13 / Latitude 14 7000 series or the Lenovo ThinkPad T470s / X1 Carbon lines will cover all those boxes that the Asus Pro B9440 leaves unchecked: consistent performance, better cooling, bigger batteries, more ports.
 They are however heavier and hundreds of dollars more expensive.